APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   </pre>
  <h3>Constructors</h3>
  <h3>Operators</h3>
   as said before, operators are methods with symbolic identifiers.
-So you can overwrite the operators for some types:
+So you can override the operators for some types:

   <pre>
    <code>